Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Wake Forest and its opponents have gone over the current 52-point total in five of six games this season.
+- Wake Forest's games this season have gone over 52 points five of six times.

-- In 50% of Army's games this season (3/6), the teams combined to score more than Saturday's over/under of 52.
+- Army's games have gone over 52 points in three of six chances this season.

-- The combined points per game average of the two teams, 69.7, is 17.7 points greater than Saturday's over/under.
+- Saturday's over/under is 17.7 points lower than the two team's combined 69.7 points per game average.

 - These two squads combine to allow 42 points per game, 10.0 fewer than this contest's over/under.

-- The average total in Demon Deacons games this season is 63.0, 11.0 points above Saturday's over/under of 52.
+- Demon Deacons games this season feature an average total of 63.0 points, a number 11.0 points higher than Saturday's over/under.

 Wake Forest Stats and Trends

-- In Wake Forest's six games this year, it has three wins against the spread.
+- In Wake Forest's six games this season, it has three wins against the spread.

-- The Demon Deacons have covered the spread twice this season when favored by 3 points or more (in five chances).
+- The Demon Deacons have been favored by 3 points or more five times this season and have covered the spread in two of them.

-- Wake Forest's games this year have gone over the total in two out of six opportunities (33.3%).
+- Wake Forest's games this year have hit the over on two of six set point totals (33.3%).

 - When Wake Forest records more than 20.7 points, it is 3-3 against the spread and 6-0 overall.

-- When Wake Forest amasses over 281.7 yards, the team is 3-3 against the spread and 6-0 overall.
+- When Wake Forest totals more than 281.7 yards, the team is 3-3 against the spread and 6-0 overall.

-- The Demon Deacons have six turnovers this season, equal to the number of takeaways for the Black Knights.
+- The Demon Deacons have six giveaways this season, while the Black Knights have six takeaways .

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.